 We invite you to join our mailing list to stay current with all the news on Civita the Film.

-Cinzia Rocchi, Associate Producer/Translator, was born to a family that traces its roots in Civita back to 1500.
+Cinzia Rocchi, Producer/Translator, was born to a family that traces its roots in Civita back to 1500.
 She left Italy to study Visual Anthropology at Goldsmiths University of London, where she produced a highly regarded master’s thesis that explored the effect of tourism on local cultures.
 Later, at the Royal Anthropology Institute, Cinzia created HOME IS WHERE YOUR HEART IS, a documentary film about young London squatters.
 Cinzia has returned to Civita, and plays an essential role translating and helping produce CIVITA.

 Richard Ingersoll teaches art, architecture, and sustainable urbanism at NYU and Syracuse University (both in Florence, Italy).
 His recent publications are World Architecture: A Cross-Cultural History and Sprawltown: Looking for the City on its Edges.
 He was a key participant in the 2008 World Monument Fund’s symposium Conservation and Sustainable Development of the Tuff Towns—Civita di Bagnoregio, Pitigliano and Orvieto